Debt Avalanche Method: What To Know and How To Start

 Debt snowball method

 The debt snowball method is similar to the debt avalanche method, but with one major difference.
-Rather than focusing on your highest interest debt, you target your smallest debt with the lowest balance.
-Once that’s paid off, you move on to the debt with the next-smallest balance and so on.
+Rather than focusing on your highest-interest debt, you’ll target your smallest debt with the lowest balance.
+Once that’s paid off, you’ll move on to the debt with the next-smallest balance and so on.

-Psychologically speaking, when comparing debt avalanche vs. debt snowball, many find debt snowball easier to stick to.
-By its very nature, debt snowball comes with the “easy wins” of paying off your low-balance debt in total, one by one.
+Psychologically speaking, many people find the debt snowball method easier to stick to than debt avalanche.
+By its very nature, debt snowball comes with the “easy wins” of paying off your low-balance debts quickly.

 Debt consolidation

 A debt consolidation loan is a personal loan you use to pay off outstanding debt.
-These could be best for borrowers with lots of high-interest credit cards or those who are struggling to juggle many debt-related bills.
+These are best for borrowers with lots of high-interest credit cards or those who are struggling to juggle many debt-related bills.

 Balance transfer credit card

-If you have good enough credit, you might be able to transfer your high-interest credit card debt to a 0% interest balance transfer credit card.
+If you have good or excellent credit (a FICO Score of 670+), look into transferring your high-interest credit card debt to a 0% interest balance transfer credit card.
 As long as you pay it off during the introductory period, you’ll pay nothing in interest.
-Usually, though, this service comes with a fee (typically 3 to 5% of the balance you transferred).
+These cards typically come with a fee (3 to 5% of the balance you transferred).

 Debt management plan

-If you want to eradicate your debt (and the habits that got you into debt in the first place), a debt management plan may be for you.
-For a nominal fee, a credit counselor can help put one into place and teach you healthier spending habits.
+If you want to get rid of your debt (and the habits that got you into debt in the first place), consider working with a credit counselor to create a debt management plan.
+For a small fee, your credit counselor can help you put a debt repayment plan into place and teach you healthier spending habits.

-One thing to keep in mind is that you won’t be able to use your credit cards while you’re working through a debt management plan (which can take three to five years).
+Keep in mind that you won’t be able to use your credit cards while you’re working through a debt management plan (which can take three to five years).

 Debt relief